 A Gateway Review is not an audit.

-The Reviews are intended to be confidential and constructive, providing an expert assessment of a project's development and delivery confidence at a point in time.
+The Reviews are intended to be confidential and constructive, providing an expert assessment of a project's status.

-Delivery agencies should note that Gateway Reviews will not:
+Delivery Agencies should note that Gateway Reviews will not:

-- · Represent a government decision in relation to funding, planning, approvals or policy - Make an enforceable recommendation to halt a project

-Provide a forum for stakeholders or other parties to inappropriately disrupt the direction or nature of a project.
+- Represent a government decision in relation to funding, planning, approvals or policy - Make an enforceable recommendation to halt a project - Quality check or provide direct detailed assessment of management plans and project team deliverables - Provide a forum for stakeholders or other parties to inappropriately disrupt the direction or nature of a project. - Provide a detailed mark-up of management plans and specific project team deliverables.

-Review Teams require evidence that work has been completed, but documentation should not be created solely for a Gateway Review.
-If a project has genuinely reached the milestone that triggers a Gateway Review, little additional work should be needed other than collating and bringing together evidence to meet the Review requirements.

-The Review Team should also note Gateway Reviews are not adversarial or a detailed assessment of management plans and project team deliverables.